GSA-TTS/tts-tech-operations/Operations Rotation - Playbook.md

 # Operations Rotation Playbook

 [Create an issue using the Operations Rotation template](https://github.com/18F/tts-tech-portfolio/issues/new?template=ops.md) before each Rotation to track tasks.
+Close once the rotation has ended.

 ## Micropurchase Requests